Beam Me Up Scotty (mixtape)

-Beam Me Up Scotty is the third mixtape by rapper Nicki Minaj, released on April 18, 2009, in association with Young Money.
+Beam Me Up Scotty is the third mixtape by the Trinidadian rapper and singer Nicki Minaj, released on April 18, 2009, in association with Young Money.
 It features guest appearances from rappers Brinx, Busta Rhymes, Drake, Gucci Mane, Mack Maine, Gudda Gudda, Jae Millz, Lil Wayne, Red Café, Rocko and Ron Browz, as well as vocals from singers Ricky Blaze, Bobby V, Shanell.
 The mixtape received favorable reviews from music critics, and is also largely credited with establishing Minaj's fan base.

-Minaj reissued Beam Me Up Scotty on May 14, 2021 via Republic Records, with four bonus tracks: "Seeing Green" with Drake and Lil Wayne, "Fractions", a remix of "Crocodile Teeth" with Skillibeng, and a remix of "Boss Ass Bitch" with PTAF.
+Minaj reissued Beam Me Up Scotty on May 14, 2021, via Republic Records, with four bonus tracks: "Seeing Green" with Drake and Lil Wayne, "Fractions", a remix of "Crocodile Teeth" with Skillibeng, and a remix of "Boss Ass Bitch" with PTAF.
 It debuted at number two on the Billboard 200, making it the highest-charting re-released mixtape by a rapper and the highest-debuting mixtape by a female rapper in history.
 Four tracks of the reissue charted on the Billboard Hot 100, the highest-charting being "Seeing Green", which debuted at number 12.